 Reader marches and legally questionable

 To put it bluntly: In my experience, most marketers do not care much about this legislation.
 I've alerted Linklift, and later other companies as well, they just do not care.

-Probably, because of these laws, there have not been any known warning blunders yet, let alone court verdicts.
-The bill is just patient, nobody will find the text links so easily.
-The only thing marketers really fear is Google - that's why they do not want to tag things - says Linklift.
-But probably also because it would lose the competitive advantage.
+Probably because these laws have not resulted in any more well-known warning accidents and certainly not in court judgments.
+The legal paper is patient, and nobody will find the text links easily.
+The only thing marketers really fear is Google - that's why they don't want to label things - at least says Linklift.
+But probably also because that would remove the competitive advantage.

 Advertise your own label?